 Fishers and Hamilton County collectively contributed up to $12 million toward construction of a two-lane, oval-shaped roundabout on 106th Street over I-69 and ramps to and from both directions of the interstate.
 The existing 106th Street bridge over I-69 was replaced with two separate two-lane bridges that will each carry one direction of traffic.
 The bridge carrying westbound traffic on the north side of 106th Street is designed to accommodate pedestrians.
 The project limits will extend between Crosspoint Boulevard and USA Parkway.

-The purpose and need of the project is to increase safety and mobility along the congested I-69 corridor in Fishers:
+The purpose and need of the project was to increase safety and mobility along the congested I-69 corridor in Fishers: